General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 Questions

-- Which European golfer sunk the long-lasting profitable putt within the 2019 Solheim Cup?
+- Which European golfer sunk the enduring successful putt within the 2019 Solheim Cup?

 - Who was the final winner of a males’s main not from the USA or Europe?

-- What number of majors has Rory McIlroy gained in his profession to this point?
+- What number of majors has Rory McIlroy received in his profession to this point?

 Answers